Stephen-Seo/UDPConnection/README.md

 The program in `src/test/UDPC_NetworkTest.c` is used for testing UDPConnection and is also an example of using the library in a C program.

+## Debug Builds

+NetworkTest only builds when CMAKE\_BUILD\_TYPE is Debug (default).

+UnitTest only builds in Debug mode and if GTest (a unit testing framework) is available.